There are two types of data that you can collect, quantitative and qualitative:

 Yarning must be used appropriately.
 We recommend you:

 If you are interested in learning more about yarning as a research method, a narrative review of yarning was published in 2022 by a group of Indigenous academics including Michelle Kennedy, Raglan Maddox and Dawn Bessarab.
 The review paper is available here.

 Figure 1 based on Bessarab, D., & Ng’Andu, B. (2010)

 There are two types of observation:

 Observation can be useful when you want to find out if people are keeping to smoke-free policies.
-A checklist, such as the example provided by the Aboriginal Health & Medical Research Council (AH&MRC) in its Aboriginal tobacco resistance toolkit is a good way of recording your observations:
+A checklist, such as this Environmental scan template created by the NBPU TIS is a good way of recording your observations.

 The Australian Indigenous HealthInfoNet acknowledges the Traditional Owners of the lands and waters of Australia and the Torres Strait.